CEO Alan Lafley talks Procter & Gamble

-Despite buying a number of larger companies during the last four years, if you net out our disinvestments, less than 1 per cent of our annual growth has been generated through acquisitions.
-In fact 2-3 per cent of our growth has come from organic innovation.
+Despite buying a number of larger companies during the last four years, if you net out our disinvestments, less than ONE per cent of our annual growth has been generated through acquisitions.
+In fact, 2 to 3 per cent of our growth has come from organic innovation.

 What kind of a boss are you?